-Umbrella PAYE, agency PAYE or a limited company: which is best for contractors?
+Umbrella company, PAYE or limited company: which is best for contractors?

 If you’re a contractor and you begin work through a recruitment agency, you’ll be offered a choice of payment structures.
-This includes agency PAYE and umbrella PAYE, each of which has unique benefits.
+This includes PAYE through the agency’s payroll or employment under an umbrella company, each of which has unique benefits.
 Alternatively, you may decide to set up your own limited company.

 Read on to discover what each of these options are and what they mean for you.